| The last couple of months have been dedicated to bodywork and paint, followed by a further extensive period of bolting

 |

-In all six coats of red were applied, with rubbing down in between, again with 800 grit.
+| The first two coats of red | In all six coats of red were applied, with rubbing down in between, again with 800 grit.
 At each stage the paint

 was baked before moving on to the next stage.
 Luckily, because all the windows were out the minimum masking was required